 Show/hide formula

-The show/hide formula in Nordcraft allows you to conditionally render elements based on specific conditions.
+The show/hide formula allows you to conditionally render elements based on specific conditions.
 This enables you to create dynamic interfaces that respond to user interactions, application state and other factors.

 Example